Table of Contents

 United States Data Protection Laws of 1998 put employers under critical obligation to protect their employees’ sensitive information safe at any cost.
 Along with that, there are federal and state laws that protect employees’ privacy at the workplace.

 Two of such Employee Monitoring Laws are the Video Privacy Protection Act and the California Consumer Privacy Act (CCPA) that allow the employees to seek details of their private information that has been accumulated by the employers.

 The United States has tried to, very intelligently, manage and even out the need for privacy and monitoring at the workplace.
 Having said that, transparency in the workplace is always a good practice.

 Set up clear and definite policies in place and announce them clearly into the organization.
 Having a clear set of policies impacts the companies growth by moving it in the right direction.

-Each of the features of WorkStatus like time tracking and activity monitoring with screenshots is customizable to the number of screenshots and if no screenshots at all.
-Check them out, if you want a completely law-abiding time tracking and monitoring software.
+Each of the features of Workstatus, like time tracking and activity monitoring with screenshots, is customizable to the number of screenshots and if there are no screenshots at all.
+Check them out if you want a completely law-abiding time tracking and monitoring software.

 It is convenient, simple, and hassle-free.

 The Employee Monitoring Laws in the U.S. permits employers to track employee activities on workplace devices and resources, but with restrictions.
 The employer must inform their employees about the type of monitoring they are going to do unless specified by state laws.